History of the 30-year fixed mortgage

 When did 30-year mortgages start?

 The 30-year mortgage was introduced soon after the Federal Housing Administration (FHA) was founded.
 Common mortgage terms were much shorter before then.
-In 1948, Congress authorized the 30-year mortgage for both newly constructed and in 1954 for existing homes.
+In 1948, Congress authorized the 30-year mortgage for both newly constructed and, in 1954, for existing homes.

 To help make sense of everything, here’s a high-level timeline of the housing market and mortgage activity in American history.